David-Worboys/QTPYGUI/README.md

 #### Font

-Defines the [font](#font) properties, utilised in font related arguments in GUI control definitions.
+Font is a helper class that defines the [font](#font) properties, utilised in font related arguments in GUI control definitions.

 Colours are checked to ensure they are valid and will raise an assertion error if they are not.